ImagineSocialGit/engage-core/docs/client-readiness-roadmap.md

 ## Recommended next implementation target

-The next implementation target is Task templates / task defaults.
+The next implementation target is Phase 3: Task templates / task defaults.

-Webinar schedule profiles are now the completed Phase 1 baseline.
-The schema decision is DB-owned profiles/items, selectable by webinar series or individual webinar with a default fallback.
-Schedule profile items own schedule-slot identity while Messaging template presets own reusable copy.
-Existing scheduled messages remain stable once created; future registrations use the currently resolved schedule profile.

-Campaign channel variants are now the completed Phase 2 baseline.
-The schema decision is DB-owned `campaign_step_variants`.
-Campaign steps are business moments.
-Variants are channel-specific delivery options.
-Messaging template assignments may resolve to a specific variant through campaign key, step number, variant key, and source config path.
-Campaign-generated scheduled messages keep campaign/step/variant identity in metadata while keeping payloads compact.

-Task templates / task defaults should now answer whether the existing `task_templates` shape supports generated and manual task creation well enough for FlowRoutes and vertical modules before production.
-Build a UI only if the audit proves clients/operators need to manage task templates themselves.
+Task templates are not optional if FlowRoutes `create_task` points need reusable tasks.

+Goals:

+- Audit the existing `task_templates` table and model shape.
+- Confirm task templates can support generated/manual tasks.
+- Confirm FlowRoutes `create_task` points can reference `TaskTemplate` records.
+- Confirm task templates can define title/body/default due offsets/assigned_to/responsible_party/related-subject rules.
+- Confirm task templates are generic enough for PetServices, Mortgage, Music, Webinars, Documents, Scheduling, and other modules.
+- Confirm task template preset sync creates DB-owned default task templates only and does not create live tasks.
+- Confirm customized templates are preserved.
+- Decide whether direct template reference is enough or whether template assignment/selection is needed.
+- Build UI only if needed for client/operator management.

+The following implementation target is Phase 4: FlowRoutes relationship, capability, and instance-plan audit.

+Do not jump directly to event-wait/task-completed resume implementation until the Phase 4 audit settles whether resume behavior needs route instance plan items/snapshots rather than raw route points only.

 Automatic Follow-ups / FlowRoutes UX polish remains later in the schema-discovery sequence.
-Do not start it until the higher-risk task-template, route-resume, config-validation, and permission-invitation pieces are settled or deliberately deferred.
+Do not start it until the higher-risk schedule, variant, task-template, FlowRoutes capability/instance-plan, route-resume, config-validation, and permission-invitation pieces are settled or deliberately deferred.

 ## What this roadmap intentionally avoids